iucario/bangumi-go/README.md

 Bangumi CLI and TUI in Golang

+Bangumi.tv is a database where users can save and manage their watched status and episode progress for TV shows, anime, and games.
+With bangumi-cli, users can easily interact with the website on their terminals.

 It is under active development and features will change.
 Feel free to submit an issue if you find one.

 ## Commands